Focused on vision – so that others might see.

 Building a home

 The Detroit Institute of Ophthalmology(DIO), since its founding, has always served as a bridge between the sighted and visually impaired communities.
 Originally, the DIO was housed in a vacant, donated Chrysler dealership located at the corner of Nottingham and Jefferson in Grosse Pointe Park, Michigan.
 Through a collaborative efforts of its members and friends, the DIO secured the initial funding necessary to remodel the dealership as its base of operations.
+Currently housed at the corner of Jefferson and Somerset.

 A heritage of giving